 Many different configurations of filters have been developed to address a variety of circuit requirements.
 The simplest design is the C or feed-through filter which consists of a single capacitor inserted between the signal line and ground.
 As the conducted signal frequency increases, the effective resistance of the capacitor decreases, and therefore shunting higher frequencies to ground.
 The result is a filter that passes lower frequencies while attenuating higher frequencies.

-CONEC provides the so-called C-filter as standard.
+The so-called C-filter is arguably the common standard.
 In this single-stage low-pass filter, each contact of the connector is connected with a capacitor to the connector housing (ground).
 Other options that can be used depending on the problem to be solved are the two-stage LC and the three-stage PI filters (C-L-C), which are also available in various connector configurations in the standard product range.

 With a large differential between operating and interference frequencies, a single C-filter is often a sufficient solution for the EMI problem.
 If the differential is small, multistage filter configurations can be used.
 A C-filter suppresses the interferences from the “3dB point” by approx. 20 dB, an LC filter with approx. 40 dB and a PI filter with approximately 60 dB per decade.